 Bottom Line

-In the end, we can conclude the article by saying that companies need to set ITAD policies to dispose of electronic devices correctly.
+Ultimately, we can conclude the article by saying that companies must set ITAD policies to dispose of electronic devices correctly.

-Furthermore, IT companies also need to ensure that the personal data of consumers and employees should not leave their sites.
+Furthermore, IT companies also need to ensure that consumers’ and employees’ personal data does not leave their sites.
 Data should be kept safe and secure no matter how a vendor disposes of the device.